onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator-manual.md

 If you have more than 40gb of free storage, an SSD and extra memory/CPU power, please run a full node and share the node url.
 If you do not, please use the light client instructions

-_Please only run one or the other of the below instructions, both will not work_
+_Please only run one or the other of the below instructions in new terminal, both will not work_

 #### Light client instructions